 No, people didn’t forget he existed; they just had other things to do and think about.
 His radio ads had simply reminded them about hardware: “you know, I should fix that front gate…” or “the rain gutter does need replacing before winter…” Sure, his ads interrupted their music or news or whatever they were listening to, but the ads worked.
 So the guy resumed his radio campaign and his sales returned to normal.

-(BTW, that’s a simple way to determine whether your ads are working: turn them off and on at various intervals, while carefully measuring sales for a few weeks before and after.)
+(BTW, to determine whether your ads are working, simply turn them off and on at various intervals, while carefully measuring sales for a few weeks before and after.)

 Case In Point 2: But We Tweeted And Facebooked It

 A local college student organization recently tried to stage a concert.
 The group helps its members embrace and celebrate their ethnic identity and culture, so they booked a pop star from the old country to perform in L.A.
 Being young and inexperienced marketers, the students did what comes naturally: they promoted the concert ONLY on their social media accounts.
 Since the singer was a celebrity in their ethnic community, word of mouth would do the trick, right?

 Not so much.

 The deadline for ticket sales passed, with way too many tickets left unsold, so the group announced a sales extension “due to popular demand” — but again used social media only to do so.
 Still very few takers.
 Indeed, most people in their community still hadn’t heard about the event.
 The result: a total bust.